 The alliance is a place where home builders and real estate agents can learn the complexities of their respective businesses and avoid common misunderstandings through education and the exchange of information.

-Whether you are an agent or a builder your Alliance membership signifies your sincere interest in creating a better business environment that will benefit not only your financial growth, but your growth within our industry.
+As an agent your Alliance membership signifies your sincere interest in creating a better business environment that will benefit not only your financial growth, but your growth within the Real Estate and Building industry.
 By joining the Alliance, you signal your willingness to do your part in becoming a true new home industry partner.

 There is no cost for agents to become members of the Alliance.

 The Alliance will expand your opportunities to increase your income by opening a new source of inventory.
 It also provides knowledge via specialized education to make selling new homes easier and less stressful for you and your clients.